 carried out a painstaking analysis of the studies and his article is worth reading, if only for the fact that it highlights just how inconclusive the links are between simulated and real-life violence.

-barely bothered to muster an official response; the developers themselves tweeted about it quickly and dismissively.
-There is serious work to be done on the psychology of interactive entertainment, but it won't be carried out by Fox or Lieberman.
+threat.
+EA barely bothered to muster an official response; the developers themselves tweeted about it quickly and dismissively.
+There is serious work to be done on the psychology of interactive entertainment, but it won't be carried out by Fox or

 In this country, Labour MP Keith Vaz who has made regular confused attacks on violent games, has allegedly found his point of view increasingly isolated within parliament.
 Last month, culture minister Ed Vaizey told